DevExpress/devextreme-documentation/api-reference/30 Data Layer/ODataStore/3 Methods/createQuery(loadOptions).md

 Stores settings that should be sent to the server.

 ##### field(loadOptions.expand): String | Array<String>
-Specify the names of navigation properties that the server loads with the ODataStore.
+Specifies the names of navigation properties that the server loads with the ODataStore.

 ##### field(loadOptions.requireTotalCount): Boolean
 Specifies whether the result data set should contain the total count of data objects.